user-blank1/Pet-project/expense-tracker/part-2/README.md

 ## Part 2 Description
 This part is a logical continuation of the previous part ([part 1](../part-1/README.md)).
-If you missed it, we recommend starting with it
+If you missed it, we recommend starting with it.

 ## Starter Repositories
 You can fork these repositories to get started.
 If you don't find a repository with the stack you need, create a repository yourself